bifrost-platform/asset-info-v2/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you pass the tests?
 - [ ] Did you run the pre-process?
 - [ ] Have you added and run tests to validate the changes?
+- [ ] Have you updated the documentation?
+- [ ] Have you updated the version in `setup.py` if you need?